 Not all substance abuse treatment in Phoenix offers detox services, so it’s important to do your research.
 Inpatient treatment facilities tend to offer these services because they can provide a full continuum of care.
 Clients start with detox, then to counseling, and then aftercare.
 This is a great option if you have a severe addiction that requires intense treatment.

 Outpatient rehabs in Phoenix, on the other hand, tend not to have detox services.
 They focus on providing care on an outpatient basis, and they expect clients to be sober at intake.
 However, some outpatient rehabs have other options to help their clients make it through the withdrawal process.
 For example – the Bridge Device.

 The Bridge Device

-Continuum Recovery Center offers the Bridge Device as a way to help people get through opioid withdrawal and detox.
+Continuum Recovery offers the Bridge Device as a way to help people get through opioid withdrawal and detox.
 The device is FDA-cleared and highly effective at reducing opioid withdrawal symptoms.

 The Bridge Device works by identifying specific nerve branches in the brain that are responsible for sending pain signals.
 Once identified, the device sends electrical pulses to these pathways to block and alleviate the stress that comes with opioid detox.

 We encourage you to learn more about the Bridge Device and to contact us with any questions.
 While not for everyone, this device has helped many people make it through the opioid detox process safely and efficiently.